Resource Teacher Assistant

-Perform housekeeping duties with classroom to ensure it is neat and clean.
+Perform housekeeping duties in the classroom to ensure it is neat and clean.
 Wash dishes, disinfect toys, tables, defrost freezer, etc. Prepare snacks for students.

-May ride afternoon bus route supervising student behavior on the bus.
+May ride the afternoon bus route supervising student behavior on the bus.

 Must maintain confidentiality at all times.